linuxdeepin/deepin-auto-translation/README.md

 **Step 4: Translation File Processing**
 - Automatically scan and check all translation files, identify files containing untranslated content
 - Intelligent classification processing:
-  - **Traditional Chinese files** (zh_HK, zh_TW): Process using rule-based matching
+  - **Traditional Chinese files**(zh_HK, zh_TW): Process using rule-based matching
-  - **Minor language files** (such as German, Japanese, etc.): Skip, not processed by script
+  - **Minor language files**(such as German, Japanese, etc.): Skip, not processed by script
   - **Other languages**: Use AI large language models for translation

 **Step 5: Upload Translation Results**
 - Upload translated ts files to Transifex platform via `tx push` method

-#### Technical Implementation Features

-- **Fully Automated**: Complete process from repository cloning to result upload without human intervention
-- **Intelligent Language Recognition**: Automatically distinguish different languages and adopt the most suitable processing strategy
-- **Batch Processing Optimization**: Support parallel processing of multiple projects to improve efficiency
-- **Error Recovery Mechanism**: Automatic retry for network exceptions and API limitations
-- **State Persistence**: Support resumption from breakpoints after interruption

 ### Notes

-- **Free Model Limitations**: Currently using free models for translation, the effect may not be ideal, and some content may appear with translation errors (the script has skip processing).
-It's recommended to use paid models in production environments to improve translation quality (additionally, SiliconFlow has 12 yuan free credit per account that can be used, most projects' first iteration involves large volumes, so paid models are recommended for better results).
+- **Free Model Limitations**: Currently using free models for translation, translation quality may be suboptimal.

-- **Retry Mechanism**: Some languages may fail when executing `tx push`, in which case re-executing the CI process once can solve the issue.

 - **Transifex Platform Status**: Transifex platform occasionally experiences slow response, causing API call failures.
-It's recommended to retry later.
+It's recommended to retry later, but the probability is very low.

-- **CI Configuration Notes**: CI configuration is based on [deepin-auto-translation/test](https://github.com/linuxdeepin/deepin-auto-translation/tree/develop/test) branch.
-Other projects that need to run CI should modify the corresponding yaml configuration files based on this branch.

-- **CI Execution Recommendations**: During initial execution, due to the large amount of content, failures may occur when running multiple project CIs simultaneously.
-It's recommended to execute CI in the evening for higher success rates.
+- **CI Execution Failure Handling**: CI sometimes fails due to slow network speed, in which case use /retest to restart the pipeline.

-- Remember to use Squash merge when merging project PRs, otherwise there will be many commit records in git log.
+- Project PR merging is recommended to use Squash merge, otherwise there will be many commit records in git log.

-- Since AI translation of Chinese may have ambiguities, leading to deviations in traditional Chinese translation, this is why it's required to ensure Chinese translation is completed before using the script.

 ## Closed Source Project Translation Workflow